-You shouldn’t have to sacrifice comfort or spend a lot to keep your house at a pleasant temperature during warm days.
+You shouldn’t need to sacrifice comfort or empty your wallet to keep your house at a pleasant setting during muggy weather.

-But what is the best setting, exactly?
-We review recommendations from energy professionals so you can find the best temp for your family.
+But what is the right temperature, exactly?
+We go over recommendations from energy professionals so you can find the best temperature for your family.

-Here’s what we suggest for the most energy-efficient setting for air conditioning in Brookfield.
+Here’s what we advise for the most energy-efficient setting for air conditioning in Brookfield.

 Recommended Thermostat Settings for Summer